-Though it’s cheaper to insure a 22-year-old compared to a teenager, rates can still be expensive.
-Fortunately, there are strategies available to help save money on car insurance premiums.
+Though it’s cheaper to insure a 22-year-old than a teenager, rates can still be expensive compared to older drivers.
+Fortunately, there are strategies available to help save money on car insurance.
 Younger drivers, even those in their 20s, are still at higher risk of causing an accident or getting a ticket, which can drive up insurance costs.
 MoneyGeek has ranked the top car insurance companies to show you the best options for your budget in this age range.

 One of the best ways to save on car insurance as a 22-year-old is to stay insured on the family insurance policy.

 Insuring an inexpensive sedan typically costs far less than a high-performance car for a 22-year-old driver.

 Shopping around for the best rate and having a clean driving record are other ways to save on 22-year-old car insurance rates.

 How Much Does Car Insurance Cost for a 22-Year-Old?

 The cost of car insurance is one of the deciding factors for many people when shopping and comparing quotes for coverage.
 According to data collected by MoneyGeek, the average 22-year-old driver can expect to pay an estimated $1,818 annually for full coverage.
 Costs differ from company to company, so it’s important to get multiple quotes from the top insurance companies to find the most affordable price for the coverage you need.

 For the average 22-year-old driver, the annual premium is around $1,818 for full coverage.

 When collecting quotes, the standard coverages a full coverage auto policy will include are bodily injury and property damage liability, collision coverage and comprehensive coverage.
 Collision coverage pays for the repair or replacement of your vehicle in an at-fault accident, and comprehensive pays for non-collision damage, such as hail, fire or a tree falling on your car.